PlaidCloud/website/content/en/docs/tasks/administer-cluster/network-policy-provider/cilium-network-policy.md

-Once your cluster is running, you can follow the [Declare Network Policy](/docs/tasks/administer-cluster/declare-network-policy/) to try out Kubernetes NetworkPolicy with Cilium.
+Once your cluster is running, you can follow the [Declare Network Policy](/docs/tasks/administer-cluster/declare-network-policy/) to try out PlaidCloud NetworkPolicy with Cilium.
 Have fun, and if you have questions, contact us using the [Cilium Slack Channel](https://cilium.herokuapp.com/).